 Baseline information is key to the horizon of the developmental focal areas.
 Internal analysis processes took place, namely the institutional performance evaluation in all standards KPAs in the past and current years, audit reports that indicates gaps in various development needs and other recent researches from national, provincial and internal initiatives.
 This was followed by identifying relevant stakeholders and the voices that they echo to the municipalities as well as the influence which they have on decision-making.
 Finally, an analysis was done to determine the internal strengths and weaknesses of the municipality as well as the opportunities and external threats which may have an impact on service delivery.
 The analysis is clearly outlined to indicate areas that need the most urgent attention, for all role players to allocate resources accordingly.
 These processes, coupled with South Africa Statistical Census 2011 data provide baseline for our planning projections.
+Since Statssa census is carried out in an interval of 10 years, the municipality had to stick to the 2011 census data in most of thel analysis and resource allocations.

-The first strategic planning session of the current Council was held on 16 -18 November 2011 to review the overall Strategy of the municipality, which consists of Strategic Themes (also known as KPAs) and Strategic goals and Objectives.
+The first strategic planning session of the current Council was held on 1-3 March 2017 to review the overall Strategy of the municipality, which consists of Strategic Themes (also known as KPAs) and Strategic goals and Objectives.
 The Strategic goals and Objectives are contained in the Strategy Map which indicates how value will be created for stakeholders, communities and citizens.
 It provides a visual representation of the Strategy and is based on the Balanced Scorecard Methodology.
-During this review process Strategic Key Performance Indicators had to point clearly what the municipality intends to achieve in a period spanning from year 2011 and over, as the IDP gets reviewed annually.
+During this review process Strategic Key Performance Indicators had to point clearly what the municipality intends to achieve in a period spanning from year 2016 and over, as the IDP gets reviewed annually.
 In order to strengthen impact, strategic developmental corridors have been identified where investors and any value adding organ of state, parastatal, etc. could put their resources with good potential returns.
 The corridors are also supporting the District growth nodes.
 For implementation purposes, in the Projects Phase, the Operational Strategies of the municipality were determined by means of identification of projects and initiatives which will ensure the achievement of the Intent of the municipality.
 A crucial element of this phase is to ensure that the budget is aligned and integrated through allocating and apportioning of funds for the programmes/ projects and initiatives identified.
-The Service

-Delivery and Budget Implementation Plan (SDBIP), as prescribed by the Municipal Finance Management Act remains the integral tool for monitoring the implementation of the IDP on annual basis as per the reviewed IDP of the District Municipality.
+The Service Delivery and Budget Implementation Plan (SDBIP), as prescribed by the Municipal Finance Management Act remains the integral tool for monitoring the implementation of the IDP on annual basis as per the reviewed IDP of the District Municipality.
 Supplement to that are the Annual Performance Plans of sector departments that have projects within the District/ Local municipalities.